Group Health Insurance Plans: Frequently Asked Questions, Answered

 To qualify for group health coverage, companies may be required to fulfill several requirements.
 They must have at least one full-time employee (or full-time equivalent) that is not the business owner or their spouse.
 The business must also be a legal entity in accordance with its state’s regulations.
 Note that the definition of an employee and the definition of a legal entity will vary by state, so you may need to familiarize yourself with your state’s requirements.

 Employees may only qualify for group health coverage if they work for you at least 30 hours/week.
-Once you are sure that you can qualify for group health insurance, contact a group health insurance agent – like the ones here at Hitchings Insurance Agency – and discuss your business’s group health needs.
+Once you are sure that you can qualify for group health insurance, contact an agent – like the ones here at Hitchings – and discuss your business’s needs.

 Is group health insurance more expensive than individual plans?

-It depends on the group being insured, but typically small businesses may find that group health insurance plans are the most cost-effective approach for their budgets.
+It depends on the organization being insured, but typically small businesses may find that plans are the most cost-effective approach for their budgets.
 Group health insurance plans for small businesses tend to have a lower per-person price than purchasing individuals plans.
 This is due to the tax benefits for employees and employers, risk pool advantages, and employer contributions.
-Group health insurance plans also tend to be more stable than individual plans.
+Plans also tend to be more stable than individual plans.

 Are there different types of group health insurance plans?